-To kick-start my thought process at the start of a project I’ll normally jot a few mind maps (or word maps).
-Sometimes I’ll use a thesaurus if there’s a word I want to pay particular attention to.
+To kick-start my thoughts at the start of a project I’ll normally jot a few mind maps (or word maps).
+Sometimes I’ll use a thesaurus if there’s a word I particularly want to focus on.

 Late to the show, I stumbled upon Visual Thesaurus, a kind of interactive mind mapping tool.

 “I got to brand The Visual Thesaurus, shape the user interface of the actual app, do the first version of their site, and work on all marketing material.
 It was my last big project before I left and went out on my own and also one of the most exciting projects I have ever worked on in my career.”

 — TINA ROTH EISENBERG

 (Quoted from an interview with Tina on The Great Discontent.)